Key information

 Structure

-This course introduces candidates to both an array of methodologies, as well as different bodies of legal scholarship and theory.
-Candidates are also able to avail themselves of general seminars on research methodology offered by the SOAS Doctoral School.
+During the first year, candidates are required to attend the School of Law’s Postgraduate Research Training Seminars, in order to introduce them to the principal practical and methodological issues associated with postgraduate legal studies.
+The seminars introduce candidates to an array of methodologies, as well as different bodies of legal scholarship and theory.
+Candidates are also able to attend general seminars on research methodology offered by the SOAS Doctoral School.

-By the beginning of the third term of the first year, candidates are required to hand in a draft Research Plan that is an integrated document based on the methodology paper, research paper, draft dissertation abstract, draft table of contents, draft bibliography and working schedule.
+By the beginning of the third term of the first year, candidates are required to hand in a draft Research Plan that is an integrated document based on a research paper, draft dissertation abstract, draft table of contents, draft bibliography and working schedule.

 Upgrading